 city=Paris,France filter, for example, this results in no data found.

-When you access the filters modal in a search by selecting the filter icon , you see an option to Show all possible values.
-This option relates to cascading filters.
+When you access the filters modal in a search by selecting the filter icon , you see an option to Show unfiltered values.
+This option relates to objects with more than one filter.
 When you add a second filter to a search, ThoughtSpot only shows you values within the first filter you added.
 You may want to see all possible values without removing the first filter.

 For example, you have a

 country=US filter on your search, but you want to see data for Paris, France.
 When you open the filters modal for

 city, you do not see Paris, France.
 You select Show unfiltered values and select Paris, France.
 Then you can delete the

 country=US filter.
 This is especially useful if you have many filters on an object, or if you are not sure what values the columns in your data have.

 A worksheet filter gets applied every time that worksheet is used.
 This means that for any search involving a filtered worksheet, all worksheet filters are applied before the search is submitted.
 So results are always filtered, even if the specific terms searched do not include the column(s) that are filtered.